Long and Short-Term Constraints Driven Safe Reinforcement Learning for Autonomous Driving: EXPERIMENTS

 \subsection{Experiment Settings}

 The MetaDrive \cite{li2022metadrive} simulator is used as the training and evaluation environment in this paper since it has realistic vehicle dynamics and can provide various road maps which are randomly composed from elementary components such as the straight road, curve, intersection, roundabout, ramp, and fork.
 Each road map has a start point and a destination, connected with a route in the form of a series of navigation points.
+It is the most popular benchmark in recent studies about safe RL in autonomous driving such as \cite{zhang2022saferl, peng2022safe}.
 In our experiments, the AD vehicle's task is to navigate from the start point to the destination based on navigation points.

 A 49-dimensional vector is defined as the observation for the RL learner, including the following categories of information: \begin{itemize} \item A 30-dimensional vector denoting the distance detected by a 2D-lidar to other objects with $50m$ maximum detecting distance centering at the ego vehicle. \item A 9-dimensional vector summarizing the ego vehicle’s state such as the steering, heading, velocity, and relative distance to the left and right boundaries. \item A 10-dimensional vector representing the distance from the ego vehicle to checkpoints along the road.
 These checkpoints are evenly distributed along the route at intervals of $50m$. \end{itemize}